 Raising Hungarian Partridges is Challenging and Exciting!

-We have been raising Hungarian Partridges since the 1990s, and they continue to be a popular choice for MacFarlane Pheasants’ customers.
-We buy Hungarian Partridge eggs from France and hatch them in our hatchery.
-We generally raise about 50,000 of these beautiful birds each year at MacFarlane Pheasants.
+We previously purchased eggs from France and hatched them in our hatchery.
+We generally raised about 50,000 of these beautiful birds each year at MacFarlane Pheasants.

 The Hungarian Partridge is also known as a gray partridge, an English Partridge, and are often just called Huns.
 They are a small bird with a short neck and tail.
 Juvenile Huns are pale brown with some darker streaks.
 Mature birds develop a dark reddish patch on the belly, a brown back, and chest, and have chestnut coloring on the flanks.
 They also develop a reddish hue on the face and throat.